Reference architectures

 Running stateful components in Kubernetes, such as Gitaly Cluster, is not supported.

 Gitaly Cluster is only supported on conventional virtual machines.
-Kubernetes enforces strict memory restrictions, but Git memory usage is unpredictable, which can cause sporadic OOM termination of Gitaly pods, leading to significant disruptions and potential data loss.
-For this reason and others, Gitaly is not tested or supported in Kubernetes.
+Kubernetes strictly limits memory usage.
+However, the memory usage of Git is unpredictable, which can cause sporadic out of memory (OOM) termination of Gitaly pods.
+The OOM termination leads to significant disruptions and potential data loss.
+Hence, Gitaly is not tested or supported in Kubernetes.
 For more information, see epic 6127.

-This also applies to other third-party stateful components such as Postgres and Redis, but you can explore other third-party solutions for those components if desired such as supported Cloud Provider services unless called out specifically as unsupported.
+This applies to stateful components such as Postgres and Redis.
+You can use other supported cloud provider services, unless specifically called out as unsupported.

 Autoscaling of stateful nodes

-This also applies to other third-party stateful components such as Postgres and Redis, but you can explore other third-party solutions for those components if desired such as supported Cloud Provider services unless called out specifically as unsupported.
+This applies to stateful components such as Postgres and Redis.
+You can use other supported cloud provider services, unless specifically called out as unsupported.

 Validation and test results

-The Quality Engineering team does regular smoke and performance tests for the reference architectures to ensure they remain compliant.
+The Test Platform team does regular smoke and performance tests for these architectures to ensure they remain compliant.

 Why we perform the tests